-Loops which are closed by a weak connection can be run multiple times within the same mosaik time step, as weak connections do not necessarily imply a temporal.
+Loops which are closed by a weak connection can be run multiple times within the same mosaik time step, as weak connections do not necessarily imply a temporal progress.
 This can be used for example to only advance the simulation time when the state has converged to a stable solution.
-To activate (and also stay in) a same-time cycle, a simulator has to provide its 'cyclic' attribute(s) via the get_data function and indicating as output time the current step time.
-To omit the cycle the attribute(s) in the get_data's return dictionary or indicating a time later than the step's time.
+To activate (and also stay in) a same-time cycle, a simulator has to provide its 'cyclic' attribute(s) via the get\data function and indicating as output time the current step time.
+To escape the cycle, the attribute(s) in the get\data's return dictionary have to be omitted or a time later than the step's time indicated.
+An example scenario for this is shown in a tutorial.

 To prevent the loop to be run infinite times, mosaik raises a runtime error when a certain number of iterations within one time step has been reached.
-The default maximum iteration count is 100 and can be adjusted via the max_loop_iterations parameter within the scenario definition if needed (see mosaik.scenario.World).
+The default maximum iteration count is 100 and can be adjusted via the max\loop\iterations parameter within the scenario definition if needed (see mosaik.scenario.World).